 "Well, it's my butt."
 Rory slams her book shut and turns off her lamp.

 "I don't want to talk about this.
 Can you please, please leave me alone."
 Rory begs.

 Lorelai stands up.
 "Okay, fine.
 We always had a democracy in this house.
 We never did anything unless we all agreed.
 But, now, I guess I'm going to have to play the mom card.
 You are going to Chilton, whether you want to or not.
 Monday morning you will be there.
 End of story."

 "We'll see!"
 Rory yells.

 "Not really."
-Lauren says, truthfully.
+Lauren tells her.

 "So, are you really going to make Rory go to Chilton?"
 Lauren asks.

 Lorelai nods.
-"Yeah, I think I am.
+"Yeah.
+I think I am.
 It's a great opportunity that she shouldn't pass up."

 Lorelai sighs.
 "I didn't know it was that obvious."

 "Apparently not that obvious because Rory didn't even catch it.
 But she also has boy on the brain."
 She says, fake gagging.